 This standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than twelve months.
-A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
-The Company has adopted IFRS 16 Leases effective January 1, 2019.
-The Company has determined that the new policy has no impact on its financial statements.
+A lessee is required to recognize a right-ofuse asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
+The Company has adopted IFRS 16 Leases effective for fiscal years beginning January 1, 2019.
+The Company does not have any leases and has determined that the new policy will not have an impact on its financial statements.